coalton-lang/coalton/docs/intro-to-coalton.md

 The `coalton` package defines several debugging functions.

-Type-of and kind-of can be used to inspect the types and kinds of definitions.
+`type-of` and `kind-of` can be used to inspect the types and kinds of definitions.

 ```
 COALTON-USER> (type-of 'map)
 ∀ :A :B :C. FUNCTOR :C ⇒ ((:A → :B) → (:C :A) → (:C :B))